 - Nutrition consult

-- Cardiac stress test (non-imaging): Baseline at age 45 and then every 2 years
+- Cardiac stress test (non-imaging): Baseline at age 45 and then every two years

 - Bone densitometry: Recommended at menopause and then every two years or upon physician recommendation

-- Colonoscopy: recommended at age 50 and then every 5 to 7 years.
+- Colonoscopy: recommended at age 50 and then every five to seven years.
 Charges for the colonoscopy will be billed to the patient's insurance if this is a covered benefit.
 Otherwise, the charges will be billed to the patient

 Contact us by phone or e-mail to arrange for an executive physical or a presentation about the Executive Health Program.